B.A. Bard College

 M.A., Ph.D.
 New School of Social Research

 Dr. Rothschild is an historical sociologist whose research has always focused on the intersections of social movements and identity.
-Rothschild’s interests surround the larger questions of how movements shape individuals and groups both within the movements and beyond, with specific attention to issues of racialization, privilege, power, discourse, victimization, and representation in a variety of contexts all within the United States.
-The most recent social movements she has studied include: the day without an immigrant protests of 2006, the Militia of Montana, and the Mythopetic men’s movement.
+Rothschild’s interests surround the larger questions of how movements shape individuals and groups both within movements and beyond, with specific attention to issues of racialization, privilege, power, discourse, victimization, and representation in a variety of contexts within the United States.
+More recent social movements she has studied include: The Day Without an Immigrant Protests of 2006, The Militia of Montana, and the Mythopetic Men’s movement.

 (2010) Racialized Masculinity and Discourses of Victimization: A Comparison of the Mythopoetic Men’s Movement and the Militia of Montana.
-Advances in Gender Research, Volume13, Number 1, Spring.
+Advances in Gender Research, 13 (1).

+(2010).
 “Anti-immigrant sentiment and dehumanization: Representations of The Day without an Immigrant Protests” in Investigating Countermovement Dynamics.
 Eastern Sociological Society Annual Meeting.
-Boston: Massachusetts, March 20, 2010.
+Boston: Massachusetts.

 ASA Section on Collective Behavior and Social Movements: mentor to graduate students